Modern Languages

 French is taken by all pupils in the First and Second Forms.
 Pupils will choose whether to continue with a foreign language at the end of their second year at the school.

 In the First Form we aim to consolidate any knowledge of French acquired in primary schools and seek to develop the boys’ ability to speak, understand spoken and written French and to write accurately.
 We endeavour to promote the ability to communicate spontaneously and fluently within the topics studied.
 Their areas of experience will include learning the language of the classroom, clothes and colours, family and physical description, free time activities and weather and places in town.
-Their learning will be underpinned by the following grammatical structures: gender of nouns, definite and indefinite articles, agreement of adjectives, possessive adjectives, prepositions, the present tense, some common irregular verbs, high frequency verbs, the near future tense, modal verbs and time indicators.
+Their learning will be underpinned by the following grammatical structures: gender of nouns, definite and indefinite articles, agreement of adjectives, possessive adjectives, prepositions, the present tense, some common irregular verbs, high frequency verbs, modal verbs and time indicators.

 The overarching work of the department at Key Stage 3 is to develop confidence in the boys’ ability to learn a new language by laying solid foundations.
 We aim to focus on strategies such as modelling, awareness-raising, receptive processing, and structured production.
 This leads to expansion, autonomy, routinisation, and spontaneity in their work.
 We learn phonics in French, embed retrieval practice, highlight both the similarities and differences in each language and the pupils are also taught to cope with new vocabulary, work out meanings of unfamiliar language and to understand the sequence of words in French.